avaamsel/avaamsel/README.md

-Hi, I'm Ava.
-I'm a CS student at the University of Washington.
+Hi, I'm Ava!

-My interests include data management and cybersecurity.
-I really enjoy Pokemon, horror movies, and the Red Dead Redemption franchise.
+I'm a sophomore computer science student at the University of Washington.

-:)
+My interests include computer architecture and machine learning!